Menu Icon

 What is miscarriage?

-Pregnancy loss is the spontaneous end of a pregnancy before 20 weeks’ gestation.
-Miscarriage is a type of pregnancy loss, but specifically refers to the loss of a pregnancy that was clinically confirmed by ultrasound or pathology.
-A miscarriage is also known as a spontaneous abortion.i,ii A chemical or biochemical pregnancy (CP) is a pregnancy diagnosed by a positive urine or blood test, but that ends (urine or blood test becomes negative) before the pregnancy can be visualized on ultrasound or pathology at around 6 weeks gestation.iii Some providers and studies include chemical pregnancies in their definition of miscarriage, while others consider this a different category of loss.
-An early pregnancy loss (EPL) is a miscarriage that occurs in the first trimester, or up to 12 weeks, 6 days gestational age.iv Stillbirth, also known as late pregnancy loss, is defined as fetal loss at a gestational age greater than 20 weeks.v
+• Chemical pregnancy or biochemical pregnancy (CP): A CP is a pregnancy that is diagnosed by a positive urine or blood test, but that ends (meaning the urine or blood test becomes negative) before the pregnancy can be visualized on ultrasound or pathology at around 6 weeks gestation.iii Some providers and studies include chemical pregnancies in their definition of miscarriage, while others consider it a different category of loss.

 How common are miscarriages?

-The rate of pregnancy loss and miscarriage decreases as pregnancy progresses.
-The risk of first trimester (early pregnancy) loss, including biochemical pregnancy, is around 30 percent.
-When biochemical pregnancy losses are not considered, there is an approximately 15 percent risk of clinical miscarriage before 13 weeks’ gestation.ix These risks are higher in older women with an approximately 20 percent risk of first trimester clinical miscarriage at age 35, 40 percent at age 40, and 80 percent at age 45.
-Between 8 and 14 weeks, the risk of pregnancy loss decreases to around 2.5 percent and then is reduced further to 1.4 percent after 14 weeks.x Thus, miscarriages are most common earlier in pregnancy, and only 1-5 percent of pregnancy losses occur between weeks 13-19 gestation, while 0.3 percent occur between weeks 20-27 gestation.xi
+These risks are higher in older females with an approximately 20 percent risk of first-trimester clinical miscarriage at age 35, 40 percent at age 40, and 80 percent at age 45.
+Between eight and 14 weeks, the risk of pregnancy loss decreases to around 2.5 percent, and is reduced further to 1.4 percent after 14 weeks.x Thus, miscarriages are most common earlier in pregnancy, and only 1 to 5 percent of pregnancy losses occur between weeks 13 to 19 gestation, while 0.3 percent occur between weeks 20 to 27 gestation.xi

 What can cause a miscarriage?

-The most common cause of miscarriage is a genetic abnormality within the embryo, which accounts for 50-70 percent of all early pregnancy losses.xii The risk of this type of early pregnancy loss increases with age, ranging from 10-15 percent in women under 35 to more than 50 percent in women over the age of 40.xiii The most frequently detected genetic abnormality associated with miscarriage is trisomy, in which the embryo has an extra chromosome in each cell.
-Of miscarriages with genetic abnormalities, trisomy accounts for more than 60 percent of these cases.xiv
+The most common cause of miscarriage is a genetic abnormality within the embryo, which accounts for 50 to 70 percent of all early pregnancy losses.xii The risk of this type of early pregnancy loss increases with age, ranging from 10 to 15 percent in females under 35 to more than 50 percent in females over the age of 40.xiii

-Miscarriages also occur due to other causes, includingxv:
+Miscarriages also happen due to other causes:xv

 • Parental chromosomal abnormalities